xekoukou/Agtor/src/CoAlgebraP.lagda.typ

 CoAlgebra : (func : Functor 𝓤) → 𝓤 ⁺ ̇
 CoAlgebra func = Σ A ꞉ _ , (A → F.Fn A) where
- private
  module F = Functor func

 module CoAlgebra func (co : CoAlgebra {𝓤} func) where